apidaysnz/apidaysnz/_posts/2015-09-18-nick-macdonald.md

 Bio:

 Nick is the Founder of Cemplicity.
-He speaks reasonably good English and has been working around software for 20 years.”
+He has been working around software for 20 years.